Sciatica Treatment in Grand Rapids

 Dr. Maureen O’Keefe, DPT | February 7, 2022

 How to Fix Sciatica and Finally Overcome the Agonizing Pain.
-There is high quality treatment for sciatica in Grand Rapids!
+Personalized & Holistic Treatment for Sciatica in Grand Rapids!

 Sciatica is a very painful condition when the sciatic nerve, which travels from your low back all the way down your leg to your foot, becomes irritated.
 Often sciatica is characterized by severe pain running right down the back of your leg and into your toes.
 Sometimes the pain is localized in one area of the leg, such as your calf.
 Other times the pain is anywhere along the entire length of your leg.

 Sciatica occurs when the sciatic nerve is irritated and not freely able to move along its path.
 Remember the nerve begins in the spine and travels the length of your leg.
 Anywhere along this length the nerve should be able to move freely, without friction.
 For example, if you move to stand up from sitting, the nerve and all of the joints of your lower back should have full capability of moving without any inflammation or compromise in its motion.
-If you have any difficulty in your spine joints causing you to be unable to move those joints through a normal range of motion, you could be setting yourself up for Sciatica.
+If you have any issues in your spine joints causing you to be unable to move those joints through a normal range of motion, you could be setting yourself up for Sciatica.
+Herniated discs are one known cause of sciatica.
+And, did you know that herniated discs can heal?
+Our PTs work closely to help create an opportunity for your spine to heal.
+By providing hands-on manual therapies that reduce nerve pinching, ease stiff joints, align the spine and release myofascial restrictions, pain reduces.
 Further away from the spine we have all the hip and gluteal muscles.
 In and around these muscles the Sciatic nerve travels.
-Again, if you have any tightness or stiffness in the hip joint or gluteal muscles, you will run the risk of irritating the Sciatic Nerve.
-By providing you with gentle and effective sciatica treatment, you will experience improved ability of the sciatic nerve to move along its path, without being irritated.
+Tightness or stiffness in the hip joint or gluteal muscles, has a risk of irritating the Sciatic Nerve.
+By providing you with gentle and effective sciatica treatment, from your spine, through your hips, thighs and down to your feet, you will experience improved ability of the sciatic nerve to move along its path, without being irritated.
+For more information about our treatment for sciatica at our clinic in Grand Rapids, Michigan, call (616) 516-4334 or contact us here with your online question and we will be in touch.

 Systematic Literature Review of Imaging Features of Spinal Degeneration in Asymptomatic Populations –American Journal of Neuroradiology April 2015